Abby-Boulter/Project_3/README.md

 [site](url)

 ## Data Sources
-Arizona Department of Health Services.
-Arizona Environmental Public Health Tracking Network. (n.d.)
-Web.
-Accessed: June 01, 2023. www.azdhs.gov/epht.

 Centers for Disease Control and Prevention.
 National Environmental Public Health Tracking Network. (n.d.)
 Web API. www.cdc.gov/ephtracking.

 ## Key Learnings
-* How to communicate and work efficiently within a team.
+* How to communicate and work efficiently within a team

-## Future Improvements
-Add
+* Not overwhelming selves with too much information

 ## Technologies Used:
 Python